hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 The test case comprises two parts:

 1. testhtml file containing the html from the URL used to generate the scraper
-2. json file containing the expected output from the scraper when the scraper is run on the testhtml file.
+2. JSON file containing the expected output from the scraper when the scraper is run on the testhtml file.

-The generated json file will look something like this, with only the host field populated:
+The generated JSON file will look something like this, with only the host field populated:

 ```json
 {